weareyipyip/set-version-action/README.md

 ## Inputs

-### `target`

-**Required** Target for the version, either output or file.
-Default `"output"`.

 ### `source`

 **Required** Source for the version, either commit or tag.
 Default `"commit"`.

 ### `file_path`

-File path in case of file target, relative to the workspace.
+File path to replace version in, relative to the workspace.

 ### `version_placeholder`

-Version placeholder to replace in case of file target.
+Version placeholder to replace if file_path is set.
 Default `"0.0.0+development"`.

 ## Outputs